 Persistent hissing noises coming from the outdoor condenser or the indoor air handler is another common sign of a refrigerant leak.
 These sounds result from holes or cracks in the coils that circulate the refrigerant through the unit.

-Like any other appliance in your home, your AC unit or HVAC system wears out over time.
+Like any other appliance in your home, your AC unit or Heating system wears out over time.
 The seals and valves eventually start to rust and become corroded, which causes the refrigerant to start to leak.

 Formic is a natural acid that starts to develop on coils and erodes copper tubing inside your unit.
 This powerful acid can create pinhole leaks, and these leaks eventually cause more significant refrigerant leaks.

 Our skilled technicians will perform a thorough inspection of your Heating and Cooling unit to determine the exact reason why it’s leaking refrigerant.
 Understanding how the leak occurred can help us make sure that it doesn’t happen again.